FemkeKocken/m21project/Journal.md

+## Entry 02/03/2023 ##

+Got some more sleep and feel more human.
+Note to self: prioritize lower Maslov pyramid layers first, and do not (let anyone) mess with them.

+Wrote down 2 more paragraphs.
+I aim to have a draft done late Saturday afternoon.
+Note to self: it's okay if the draft is shitty.

+Had a meeting with Max, he likes the work, make sure I visit the studio and move towards design activities soon.
+Possibly a design sprint to get things going.
+Importance on communicating how someone else would experience what I am trying to get across.
+Make sure to send Max invitations for meeting with Rilla so he can join aswell.

+I'm trying to keep track of the writing process in a seperate file now.
+We'll see how that goes.

 ## Entry 01/03/23 ##

 Wrote down 2 paragraphs. wow.
 No but seriously, I can't really recall a time when I wrote down actully usefull stuff this early in the project.
 I think the fridge in the office broke.
 So idk how long I'll be able to camp here.
 I think today is Wednesday, I should be able to write tomorrow as well, discuss text and the more-than-human idea with Max, and see if I can set something up with Rilla.
 I might have to adapt the planning a bit as well because I am exhausted and I not nearly done with my slumlord.